AndroidPillars/React-Native/CHAPTER-2.md

     </View>
 ```

-# Common Questions and Answers
+# 2.0.1.Common Questions and Answers

 - Primitive Elements -> Text, View, Image and Button,.. etc..
 - 'JSX' -> <Text style={styles.text}>HelloWorld!!!</Text> -> It passes in to the react native bundler that one is using a